 There is a better way.
 Congress could repeal the supersonic ban this year in the FAA reauthorization act.
 I have proposed text along these lines:

-Until such time as the FAA creates standards that allow supersonic aircraft to operate over the United States, civil supersonic flight shall be allowed as long as mean cruise sonic boom directly beneath the flight track is less than 90 PLdB for daytime operations or 80 PLdB for nighttime operations.
+Until such time as the Administrator creates standards that allow routine civil supersonic operations in the United States, civil supersonic operations shall be allowed in the United States provided that the aircraft's empirically determined or analytically predicted mean cruise sonic boom on the surface directly beneath the flight track is less than 90 PLdB for daytime operations or 80 PLdB for nighttime operations.

 I think this proposal is very clever, if I do say so myself.
 It would change nothing overnight, because no aircraft that can do a cruise boom less than 90 PLdB exists.